jcabdi/git-learn/steps.md

 ```bash
 git add .
  ```
-5-Commit the "actual" status of the “repository”:
+5-Commit the "actual" status of the repo:
 ```bash
 git commit -m "message describing the commit"
 ```
-6-Add a remote named origin for the “repository” at the url:
+6-Add a remote named origin for the repo at the url:
 ```bash
 git remote add origin git@github.com:jcabdi/git_learn.git
 ```